graphile/graphile.github.io/src/pages/postgraphile/make-add-pg-table-condition-plugin.md

   (value, helpers, build) => {
     const { sql, sqlTableAlias } = helpers;
     const sqlIdentifier = sql.identifier(Symbol("postsByUser"));

+    // This is merged into the `WHERE` clause, so we end up with
+    // something like:
+    //
+    // ```sql
+    // SELECT ...
+    // FROM app_public.forums AS <sqlTableAlias>
+    // WHERE ...
+    // AND (
+    //   -- This is our returned fragment:
+    //   exists (select 1 from ...)
+    // )
+    // ```
     return sql.fragment`exists(
       select 1
       from app_public.posts as ${sqlIdentifier}